xyjixyjixyji/panoramic/README.md

 Above procedures are about stitching two images.
 When more images are required to be stitched, we can have more parallelism by stitching them in order.
 The order also affects the performance of the program.
 For example, if we have 4 images, we have two approaches.
 (1) stitch 1->2->3->4 (2) stitch 1->2, 3->4 and them stitch these two images.
 The second option allows to stitch two images in parallel.

 ## The Challenge

+There are three major parts for parallelism, i.e. feature detection, feature matching and RANSAC homographiy matrix computing.

+For the feature detection, we are essentially computing the feature points for each images.
+However, the distribution of feature points within the image is unknown.
+Hence if we are subgrid dividing the image or assign pixels to threads, we will certainly encounter workload imbalance problem.
+So one of the biggest challenges would be tackle this imbalanceness.
+For the feature matching and RANSAC part, each computation has no dependency and can be fully-parallelized.
+Hence, the parallelism is more straightforward and the workload are more balanced.

+There will be more workload imbalance if we expand the problem into stitching more than two images since each image pairs have inherently different magnitude of workload.
+We also hope that we can tackle this problem as well.

 ## Resources